-Water Flow – The Key to A Good Flush
+Water Flow – The Key to A Good Toilet Flush

-Without a good flow of water through the toilet bowl, it will not flush properly, and clogs will happen.
+Without a good flow of water through the toilet bowl, it will not flush properly, and a pyramid plugs (see next section) will happen.
 If the water flow in your campervan toilet is slow or weak, check for these problems.

 - An empty water tank – Check your water tank.
 Sensors and indicators can fail and may give inaccurate readings.

-- A pump that is not turned on or not working – Your toilet requires pressurized water to operate properly.
+- A pump that is not turned on or not working – Some toilets require pressurized water to operate properly.
 If your water pump is not operating, the toilet will not flush effectively.
 Ensure that the water pump comes on when a tap opens or the flush valve on the toilet is activated.

 - Kinks or other obstructions in the water line to the toilet – Examine the water line that feeds the toilet flush valve.
 If it is kinked or obstructed, the toilet may not get enough water flow or pressure to move waste out of the bowls and the black water tank.

 - A broken flush valve – Not only does the foot pedal on the flush valve operates the valve at the bottom of the toilet, but this valve also opens the water supply valve to allow water to flow into the toilet bowl.
 Without water flow, the waste material can buildup and clog the toilet